AbdullahYousaf-13/Google-Cybersecurity-Professional-Certification/Course-4.md

 - Narrow incident data quickly

 #### Key takeaways
-- Use `IS NULL` to locate missing values
+- Use `IS NULL` to locate the missing values
 - Use parentheses to clarify logic in combined conditions
 - Careful filtering improves investigation accuracy